belea7/Assembler/README.md

 .extern HELLO
 ```

-## Translation to machine language
+## Translation to machine language binary code.
-The program translates the code to an imaginary numbering system of 32 numbers:
+The program translates the code to an imaginary numbering 32-base:
 ```
 0: !
 1: @